ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 ### The Default Module

 When a package is created with the `bal new` command, the `Ballerina.toml` and the `main.bal` files are created.
 The `main.bal` file is a Ballerina source file, which belongs to the default module.
 The root directory of the default module is the root directory of the package as well.
 Therefore, the package root directory contains files that belong to the package as well as the default module.

-You can add more source files at the root, and symbols such as functions and variables in one file are visible to other files because they are in the same namespace.
+You can add more source files at the package root, and all the top-level symbols (i.e. functions, variables, etc.) defined in one file will also be visible to other files as they share the same namespace.
 This namespace is called the default module of the package.
-The package name, which is specified in the Ballerina.toml file is also used to refer to the default module.
+The package name, which is specified in the `Ballerina.toml` file is also used to refer to the default module.

 ### Non-Default Modules

 As projects grow in complexity, the need arises to organize code better.
 This could be because you want to separate the functionalities of the package and/or to add boundaries to the visibility of certain functionalities.
 Therefore, Ballerina allows subdividing the code into multiple modules as well.

 You can add more modules to the package using the `bal add` command: